Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Results

 We next characterize the chemical composition of bulk LN before and after 50 cycles ALE for the SF$_6$/Ar plasma process using XPS.
 No depth-profiling XPS is reported due to preferential sputtering of O over Nb with an Ar$^+$ beam, \cite{Nb_pref_sput_XPS} complicating the interpretation of the measurements.
 The C1s peak at 284.8 eV is used as a reference.
+Binding energy values are reported in \Cref{tab:xps_table}.
 In \Cref{fig:xps_nb,fig:xps_o,fig:xps_f,fig:xps_mg}, we show the core levels of Nb3d, O1s; F1s; and Nb4s, Li1s, and Mg2p, respectively.
-For the Nb3d XPS spectra in \Cref{fig:xps_nb}, we observe a single doublet peak consisting of a 3d$_{5/2}$ and 3d$_{3/2}$ subpeak corresponding to LN (207.5 eV and 210.3 eV). \cite{LN-Nb3d_peaks_Kaufherr, database2000nist, 2016_XPS_LN_ratios} In \Cref{fig:xps_o}, we report the O1s spectra with two subpeaks at 530.5 and 532.3 eV, corresponding to metal oxide and O-C bonds, respectively. \cite{chastain1992XPShandbook} In \Cref{fig:xps_f}, we report the F1s spectra with two subpeaks at 685.8 eV and 688.1 eV corresponding to LiF and F-C bonds, respectively. \cite{chastain1992XPShandbook, 2016_XPS_LN_ratios} In \Cref{fig:xps_mg}, we report the Nb4s, Li1s, and Mg2p spectra at 60.4 eV, 55.6 eV, and 50.8 eV, respectively (values are for bulk LN). \cite{chastain1992XPShandbook, 2016_XPS_LN_ratios} The Li1s peak energy agrees well with reported binding energies for LiF ($55.7 \pm 0.5$ eV). \cite{chastain1992XPShandbook, database2000nist} After ALE, we observe a 0.5 eV shift for the Nb4s, Li1s, and Mg2p peaks to higher binding energies, as expected if fluoride bond formation occurred. \cite{chastain1992XPShandbook} There is also an increased concentration of Mg after ALE, suggesting that MgF$_2$ is also formed.
+For the Nb3d XPS spectra in \Cref{fig:xps_nb}, we observe a single doublet peak consisting of a 3d$_{5/2}$ and 3d$_{3/2}$ subpeak corresponding to LN (207.7 eV and 210.5 eV). \cite{LN-Nb3d_peaks_Kaufherr, database2000nist, 2016_XPS_LN_ratios} In \Cref{fig:xps_o}, we report the O1s spectra with two subpeaks at 530.7 and 532.4 eV, corresponding to metal oxide and O-C bonds, respectively. \cite{chastain1992XPShandbook} In \Cref{fig:xps_f}, we report the F1s spectra with two subpeaks at 685.5 eV and 687.2 eV corresponding to LiF and F-C bonds, respectively. \cite{chastain1992XPShandbook, 2016_XPS_LN_ratios} In \Cref{fig:xps_mg}, we report the Nb4s, Li1s, and Mg2p spectra at 61.0 eV, 55.7 eV, and 50.7 eV, respectively (values are for bulk LN). \cite{chastain1992XPShandbook, 2016_XPS_LN_ratios} The Li1s peak energy agrees well with reported binding energies for LiF ($55.7 \pm 0.5$ eV). \cite{chastain1992XPShandbook, database2000nist} After ALE, we observe a 0.3 eV shift for the Nb4s and Li1s peaks, and a 0.6 eV shift for the Mg2p peaks towards higher binding energies, as expected if fluoride bond formation occurred. \cite{chastain1992XPShandbook} There is also an increased concentration of Mg after ALE, suggesting that MgF$_2$ is also formed.